Last updated: 10 July 2024

 The scheme complements the previously delivered ECO4 scheme, yet unlike ECO4’s ‘whole house’ approach, this scheme will mostly deliver single insulation measures.
 In Waltham Forest, this focuses on un-insulated cavity walls.
 This scheme could save you hundreds a year on your energy bills, as well as helping to tackle climate change.

-As well as supporting low-income and vulnerable households, it will also be available to those living in homes with an Energy Performance Certificate rating of D to G, and within Council Tax bands A to D.
+As well as supporting low-income and vulnerable households, it will also be available to those living in homes with an Energy Performance Certificate rating of D-G, and within Council Tax bands A-D.

 How To Apply

-GBIS is not a grant, and energy companies are able to choose which projects they want to deliver.
+ECO4 and GBIS are not grants and energy companies are able to choose which projects they want to deliver.
 It is up to the energy companies to determine which projects they choose to fund, the level of funding they provide, and the Retrofit coordinators and installers they choose to work with.

 How do I know if I'm eligible?

-GBIS supports those in receipt of qualifying benefits and living in a house with low energy efficiency (EPC D to G) where there is an un-insulated cavity wall that can be improved.
+ECO4 and GBIS support those in receipt of qualifying benefits and living in a house with low energy efficiency (EPC D or below).
+Check your EPC rating.

 • Income-based Jobseekers Allowance (JSA)